Harounnn/Gamified-Finance-Platform/README.md

 # INNOvLINK - A Gamified Finance Platform

 ## Introduction
-This repository contains the technical phase of our platform **InnoLink** dedicated to facilitating investor discovery for startups and assisting clients in achieving their investment goals.
+This repository contains the technical phase of our platform **InnovLink** dedicated to facilitating investor discovery for startups and assisting clients in achieving their investment goals.

 ## Application of the Game Theory
 {Players} = {Individual Client, StartUp Client}